1 day, 2 presidents: Merkel meets with Obama, then Trump

 And Obama largely pursued a foreign policy based on multilateralism, which is more to the taste of European leaders, than the "America First" approach that is now the organizing principle of US diplomacy.

-Obama's team insists he is not in Germany to play politics.
+Obama's team insisted he was not in Germany to play politics.

 "When we agreed to do this, they had not yet set the Trump schedule, we did not in fact know he would be there when we made this decision," said an Obama foundation official, pointing out that the Kirchentag event -- the biennial congress of the German Protestant Church -- had been planned months ahead of time.